 Pre-professional study prepares a student to transfer to another institution for the completion of a professional degree.
-Because the specific requirements of professional schools vary considerably, students should obtain current catalogs from the schools in which they are interested.
+Because the specific requirements of professional schools vary considerably, students should obtain current catalogues from the schools in which they are interested.
 A pre-professional advisor at Southeastern Louisiana University will then help each student plan a suitable curriculum.

-PRE-AGRICULTURE
+PRE-AGRICULTURE Department of Biological Sciences

 Students who wish to complete a B.S. degree in agriculture or agri-business should plan to transfer after one or possibly two years at SLU.
-Students who earn a BS degree at SLU, in such studies as biology or chemistry, may apply for admission to graduate programs in agriculture.
+Students who earn a B.S. degree at SLU, in such studies as biology or chemistry, may apply for admission to graduate programs in agriculture.
 Consult advisor for specific course recommendations.